Time reversal of reflected Brownian motion with Poissonian resetting: Acknowledgments

 F.C. and M.D. thank Sapienza and the group INdAM-GNAMPA for the support.
-The research has been mostly funded by MUR under the project PRIN 2022 - 2022XZSAFN: Anomalous Phenomena on Regular and Irregular Domains: Approximating Complexity for the Applied Sciences - CUP B53D23009540006.\\ Web Site: \url{https://www.sbai.uniroma1.it/~mirko.dovidio/prinSite/index.html}\\ F.C. wishes to thank BCAM-Basque Center for Applied Mathematics for the hospitality during the visiting period.\\ G.P. is supported by the Basque Government through the BERC 2022--2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.
+The research has been mostly funded by MUR under the project PRIN 2022 - 2022XZSAFN - CUP B53D23009540006 - PNRR M4.C2.1.1.: Anomalous Phenomena on Regular and Irregular Domains: Approximating Complexity for the Applied Sciences. \\ Web Site: \url{https://www.sbai.uniroma1.it/~mirko.dovidio/prinSite/index.html} \\ F.C. wishes to thank BCAM-Basque Center for Applied Mathematics for the hospitality during the visiting period from March 12, 2025 to June 11, 2025. \\ G.P. is supported by the Basque Government through the BERC 2022--2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.